tryyang2001/tp/docs/UserGuide.md

 Format:  `edit fbank/LIST_NO {n/NEW_NAME} {c/NEW_CALORIES}` edits the n<sup>th</sup> Item in the Food Bank, where *n* is the index of the Food Item to edit.

-❗ `LIST_NO` must be a positive integer within the range of the number of Items in the list.
+❗ `LIST_NO` must be a positive integer within the range of the number of Items in the list.\
+❗ Though the parameters are optional, do provide at least one of them so that _Fitbot_ knows what you want to update about the Item!

 Example:
 ```